Green Tea: 13 Scientific Reasons to Drink it Everyday

 2. May reduce your cancer risk

-One of the most widely-touted benefits of green tea is its connection to cancer.
-Some studies have found that drinking green tea can help treat a wide-range of cancers, including breast, colorectal, lung, and esophageal.
+One of the most widely touted benefits of green tea is its connection to cancer.
+Some studies have found that drinking green tea can help treat a wide range of cancers, including breast, colorectal, lung, and esophageal.
+Green tea contains something called EGCG which stands for epigallocatechin gallate.
+While quite a mouthful, this active substance is the main catechin in green tea and also one of its most potent antioxidants.

-Many researchers believe that polyphenols, micronutrients found in high levels in green tea, can attack and even kill cancerous cells.
+Many researchers believe that polyphenols, micronutrients found in high levels in green tea, can attack and even kill cancerous cells along with reducing the risks in the first place for oxidation and free radicals to damage healthy cells.

 While green tea is certainly packed with polyphenols and health-boosting benefits, we need more rigorous studies before we can say for certain if and how green tea can help prevent cancer, says the National Institutes of Health.

-In the meantime, it’s worth noting that countries with high consumption of green tea tend to have low rates of cancer.
+In the meantime, it’s worth noting that countries with high consumption of green tea tend to have a lower risk when it comes to their rates of cancer.
 And while there are likely a lot of reasons for this, it’s enough for us to add green tea to our daily routine.

 3. Boosts your heart health